Thomas & Friends: Day of the Diesels

-Thomas & Friends: Day of the Diesels is a 2011 British animated adventure film that functions as the fifth feature-length special based on the British television series Thomas & Friends.
-The film was produced and distributed by HIT Entertainment with animation production by Canadian-based Nitrogen Studios.
-The film centres on Percy, who is tricked by Diesel 10 into helping him take over the Sodor Steamworks.
+Thomas & Friends: Day of the Diesels is a 2011 British animated adventure film and the fifth feature-length special based on the British television series Thomas & Friends.
+It was produced and distributed by HIT Entertainment with animation production by Canadian-based Nitrogen Studios.
+The film centres on Thomas' best friend Percy, who is tricked by Diesel 10 into helping him take over the Sodor Steamworks.

-The movie first premiered in Australia on 23 July 2011 as a Limited theatrical release and in the United Kingdom on 17 September, a week before its DVD release on 26 September.
+The movie first premiered in Australia on 23 July 2011 as a limited theatrical release and in the United Kingdom on 17 September, nine days before its DVD release on 26 September.

 Plot

-A new engine named Belle, a BR Standard Class 4 modified with water cannons on her water tanks, extinguishes a fire, but runs out of water.
+During a long, hot summer on Sodor, Thomas spots black smoke rising in the distance; an old farm shed has caught fire.
+Thomas finds Percy already at the scene attempting to help with the emergency.
+Suddenly, a new engine named Belle, a BR Standard Class 4 modified with water cannons on her water tanks, extinguishes a fire, but she runs out of water.
 Thomas and Percy take her to the Steamworks where Sir Topham Hatt congratulates her and says they need another fire engine.
-Belle suggests a road/rail hybrid fire engine she knows named Flynn and arrangements are made to bring him over from the Mainland.
+Belle suggests a road-rail hybrid fire engine she knows named Flynn and arrangements are made to bring him over from the mainland.
 Thomas starts to spend more time with Belle and later Flynn when he arrives.
 Percy feels left out, as well as from everyone else, and is convinced by Diesel, to visit Diesel's friend Diesel 10, at the rundown Dieselworks.
 Diesel claims that Diesel 10 will be Percy's mentor and new best friend.
 Diesel 10 informs Percy that Sir Topham Hatt does not care about the state of the Dieselworks, and Percy says he will ask Thomas for help regarding it.

 By the time Flynn arrives on the island, Percy attempts to tell Thomas about the Dieselworks, but Thomas disregards this as Sir Topham Hatt asked him to show Flynn around.
 Feeling left out again, Percy goes back to the Dieselworks the next day and finds out that they lack a working crane.
-So, Percy goes to the Steamworks to tell Kevin about his dilemma and convinces Kevin to be the Dieselworks’ crane.
-However, Thomas breaks the conversation to tell Percy that Flynn’s hose is missing and that he must find it.
+So, Percy goes to the Steamworks to tell Kevin about his dilemma and convinces Kevin to be the Dieselworks' crane.
+However, Thomas breaks the conversation to tell Percy that Flynn's hose is missing and that he must find it.
 While searching for it, Percy sees Flynn in his berth at Tidmouth Sheds next to Thomas, which makes Percy feel even more left out and sad.
 Forgetting about the hose, Percy takes Kevin to the Dieselworks while Victor is asleep, and Diesel 10 is happy to have a new crane.